 5.You don't know who else is involved in their buying decision

-Is there a hidden "power of veto" in your customer's buying process?
+Is there a person who could veto the decision?
 If there is, what are their objections likely to be?
 Why might they veto the decision?
 If you don't know, then you can't support your customer to sell internally to them.

 6. You don't know how long your content should be